 The University Library remains open to staff and students.
 Check here for up to date information about Library services impacted by Coronavirus (COVID-19).

 For this assessment you need to find scholarly information to support your case study.

-Always read all the information related to your assessments to understand exactly what you need to do.
-Make sure you check your:
+Remember to read all the information on your course website related to your assessment to understand exactly what you need to do.

 Library catalogue search example: